 Foxbank Elementary School, Berkeley County School District

-The new 108,500 SF Foxbank Elementary School was planned for an initial enrollment of 750 students with a core and room to expand to 900.
-Surrounded by houses and wetlands, this school is designed to reference a traditional schoolhouse and blend into the established neighborhood.
-A front porch defines the main entrance and the massing is broken down into smaller, gabled buildings in accordance with the residential scale.
+The 108,500 SF, two-story Foxbank Elementary School is in the heart of its community.
+The school design references a traditional schoolhouse and blends with the surrounding neighborhood and wetlands.
+A front porch defines the main entrance, and the massing is broken down into smaller, gabled buildings in accordance with the residential scale.

 Wayfinding played a large role in the interior design of the school.
-Each wing is color-coded to help with navigation, highlighted in the finishes, and emphasized in collaboration nodes with identifiable center.
-As the students move closer to shared grade level spaces such as the media center or cafeteria, the colors converge on the flooring, furniture, and wall colors.
-Colored lines down the center of wing corridors help organize student circulation.
+In each wing, a dedicated color on the furniture, walls, and the floor helps with navigation.
+As the students move closer to shared grade level spaces like the media center or cafeteria, the colors converge.

 Combining the cafeteria and multipurpose room provided an economical space for dining, physical education, assembly, and events.

 For security, a corridor at the rear of the school is a safe area for children during bus drop-off and pick-up.
 The u-shaped building embraces a fenced courtyard, kindergarten yard, and playgrounds for children to safely play and learn outdoors.